Lüsen

-Lüsen ([ˈlyːsn̩]; Luson [luˈzon]) is a comune (municipality) in South Tyrol, located about 40 km northeast of the city of Bolzano.
+Lüsen ([ˈlyːsn̩]; Luson [luˈzon]) is a comune (municipality) and a village in South Tyrol, located about 40 km northeast of Bolzano.

 Geography

 As of 30 November 2010, it had a population of 1,543 and an area of 74.2 km2.

 Lüsen (Luson) borders the following municipalities: Brixen, Mareo, Natz-Schabs, Rodeneck, St. Lorenzen, and San Martin de Tor.

 Frazioni

 The municipality of Lüsen (Luson) contains the frazioni (subdivisions, mainly villages and hamlets) Berg (Monte), Petschied (Pezzè), Rungg (Ronco) and Flitt (Valletta).

 History

 Coat-of-arms

 The emblem represents a knight in armor, with plumes, lance in rest on a horse facing left, both of argent on gules.
 The emblem, adopted in 1967, resumes an arms used by the administration of the Bishops of Brixen since 1607.

 Society

 Linguistic distribution

-According to the 2011 census, 97.77% of the population speak German, 1.39% Italian and 0.83% Ladin as first language.
+According to the 2024 census, 97.61% of the population speak German, 1.97% Italian and 0.42% Ladin as first language.